codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Content-concatenation-9855.md

 cat hi.txt >> hello.txt
 ```

-Open the _hello.txt_ file to see the changes.

-You could open the _hi.txt_ file to confirm that the content is still there too.
+Open the _hello.txt_ file to see the changes and open the _hi.txt_ file to confirm that the content is still there too.

 |||definition
 ### Command: